swedenconnect/signservice/keycert/README.md

 - [base](base) - Common code for all implementations.

-- [simple](simple) - A simple implementation that generates keys in software and uses a built-in CA for issuing certificates.
+- [simple](simple) - An implementation that uses a built-in CA for issuing certificates.

-- full - An implementation that supports generation of keys on a HSM and communication with an external CA.
+- [cmc](cmc) - An implementation that communicates with an external CA using the CMC API.

-> TODO: More

 -----